PCO1000/SQL_Portfolio/README.md

 # SQL_Portfolio
-This is compilation of my SQL projects.
+This is a compilation of my SQL projects.